-FOR A MATERIAL SOURCE ON BLM PROPERTY

-THIS DEED, made this day of, 20, by and between the UNITED STATES OF AMERICA, acting by and through the DEPARTMENT OF TRANSPORTATION, FEDERAL HIGHWAY ADMINISTRATION, hereinafter referred to as the DEPARTMENT, and the STATE OF ALASKA, DEPARTMENT OF TRANSPORTATION AND PUBLIC FACILITIES, hereinafter referred to as the STATE: WITNESSETH: WHEREAS, the STATE has filed application under the provisions of the Act of Congress of August 27, 1958, as amended (23 USC Sec.
-317), for a right of way for Material Source over certain Federal land under the jurisdiction of the Department of the Interior, Bureau of Land Management in the State of Alaska, and, WHEREAS, the Federal Highway Administrator, pursuant to delegation of authority from the Secretary of Transportation, has determined that an easement over the land covered by the application is reasonably necessary for a right of way for a material source; and, WHEREAS, the Department of the Interior, acting by and through the Bureau of Land Management its consent to the appropriation of the Federal land, has agreed to the transfer by the DEPARTMENT of an easement over the land to the STATE; NOW, THEREFORE, the DEPARTMENT, as authorized by law and in compliance with all requirements imposed by or pursuant to Title 49 CFR, DEPARTMENT OF TRANSPORTATION, Subtitle A, Office of Secretary, Part 21, nondiscrimination in Federally-assisted programs of the DEPARTMENT OF TRANSPORTATION (49 CFR 21.2 - 21.23) pertaining to and effectuating the provisions of Title VI of the Civil Rights Act of 1964 (78 Stat.
-252, 42 USC 2000d to 2000d-4), does hereby grant to the STATE an easement for a material source for the construction and maintenance of the Highway, a Federal-Aid Highway, and use of the space above and below the existing ground surface for highway purposes on, over, across, in and upon Federal land within Recording District, State of Alaska, as shown on the plat dated, marked as Exhibit A, attached hereto and made a part hereof, subject, however, to the following terms and conditions: 1) Outstanding valid claims, if any, existing on the date of this grant, and the STATE shall obtain such permission as may be necessary on account of any such claims.
-2) Use of the material source is to be undertaken by the STATE in compliance with the Act entitled 'An Act for the Preservation of American Antiquities" approved June 8, 1960, (34 Stat.
-225, 26 USC 432-433), and State laws where applicable.
-3) The easement herein granted shall terminate 10 years from the date of the execution of this deed by the UNITED STATES OF AMERICA in the event development of the material source has not commenced during such period.
+FOR A MATERIAL SOURCE ON BLM PROPERT Υ THIS DEED, made thisOF AMERICA, acting by and tADMINISTRATION, hereinaf DEPARTMENT OF TRANSPORTED through the DEPART! ter referred to as the D MENT OF TRANS DEPARTMENT, an PORTATION, FEDERAL HIG d the STATE OF ALASKA, GHWAY WITNESSETH: WHEREAS, the ST August 27, 1958, as amended ( Federal land under the jurisdict Alaska, and, 23 USC Sec.
+317), for a right of way for ver certain WHEREAS, the Fe Secretary of Transportation, ha reasonably necessary for a righ s determined that an e asement over the la to delegation of authority from and covered by the application WHEREAS, the D hrough the Bureau of Land Ma - in its consent to the appropriation of the Federal land, has agreed to the transfer by the DEPARTMENT of an easement over the land to the STATE:

+NOW, THEREFORE, the DEPARTMENT, as authorized by law and in compliance with all requirements imposed by or pursuant to Title 49 CFR, DEPARTMENT OF TRANSPORTATION, Subtitle A, Office of Secretary, Part 21, nondiscrimination in Federally-assisted programs of the DEPARTMENT OF TRANSPORTATION (49 CFR 21.2 - 21.23) pertaining to and effectuating the provisions of Title VI of the Civil Rights Act of 1964 (78 Stat.
+252, 42 USC 2000d to 2000d-4), does hereby grant to the STATE an easement for a material source for the construction and maintenance of the Highway, a Federal-Aid Highway, and use of the space above and below the existing ground surface for highway purposes on, over, across, in and upon Federal land within Meridian, Recording District, State of Alaska, as shown on the plat dated, marked as Exhibit A, attached hereto and made a part hereof, subject, however, to the following terms and conditions:

+- 1) Outstanding valid claims, if any, existing on the date of this grant, and the STATE shall obtain such permission as may be necessary on account of any such claims. - 2) Use of the material source is to be undertaken by the STATE in compliance with the Act entitled "An Act for the Preservation of American Antiquities" approved June 8, 1960, (34 Stat.
+225, 26 USC 432-433), and State laws where applicable. - 3) The easement herein granted shall terminate 10 years from the date of the execution of this deed by the UNITED STATES OF AMERICA in the event development of the material source has not commenced during such period.